firebase/firebaseui-web/packages/shadcn/README.md

 ## Building the registry

-To build the registry, run the `build` script:
+To build the registry, run the `registry:build` script:

 ```
-pnpm build
+pnpm registry:build
 ```

 Note, the script run (`build.ts`) expects a domain, which replaces the `{{ DOMAIN }}` field within the